hackclub/jams/jams/singles/web-ar/en-US.md

 ---
 title: 'Mastering the Matrix: Crafting Your Own Web-based AR App'
 description: >
-  In this guide outlines how to create a virtual reality scene using A-Frame, a web framework for building VR experiences.
+  This guide outlines how to create a virtual reality scene using A-Frame, a web framework for building VR experiences.
 It discusses a component-based architecture to manage complexity and improve reusability.
 contributor: 'DevIos01'
 thumbnail: 'https://cloud-m1akzju4c-hack-club-bot.vercel.app/0thumbnail-jam.png'
 timeEstimate: '60 Min'